 Below is an example of the courses you would take if you were to begin the program in the fall semester.
 However, the on campus Sport Management Program can be started in either the fall or spring semesters.
-For more information on all courses offered in the program, see the College Catalog.
+For more information on all courses offered, view the Loading....

 Students in our on campus Sport Management program have previously interned with the following sport organizations: the New York Islanders, ESPN Wide World of Sports, the Virginia Beach Field House, and dozens of colleges and universities, among many others.

 Graduates of the on campus Sport Management program work in a wide variety of professional sport organizations, including: the NASCAR Hall of Fame, the Tampa Bay Lightning, the Los Angeles Dodgers, the Indianapolis Colts, the United States Golf Association, Nike, the Kansas City Chiefs, and the New York Red Bulls.
 Additionally, many graduates work in athletic departments or as coaches at a wide array of universities, community colleges and high schools, including Princeton University, Colgate University, Binghamton University, Syracuse University, Cornell University, and Onondaga Community College, among many others.